-Data bases of earthquake and explosion locations with high accuracy and quantified uncertainties (Ground Truth data bases) provide valuable information needed to test earth models and to determine seismic location capabilities.
-Such data bases are very difficult to assemble, however, as they require substantial efforts to validate.
-The Hypocentroidal Decomposition (HCD) method of multiple event location, in particular, is well suited to the requirements of Ground Truth (GT) validation exercises.
-The empirical phase path anomalies that can be constructed from clusters of events provide important ancillary information about the capabilities of earth models.
-Certainly, other data bases of locations and regional travel times exist in addition to those that we have applied here, for example there are other nuclear explosions across Eurasia that we have not used [e.g., Murphy et al., 2001].
-Although these data bases also provide information relevant to testing regional travel time models, our reliance on event clusters has the advantage of producing multiple arrivals for every path, which allows outlier rejection and the establishment of an uncertainty for every reported travel time.
+troidal Decomposition method of multiple event location, in particular, is well suited to the requirements of ground truth validation exercises.
+The empirical phase path anomalies that can be constructed from clusters of events provide important ancillary information about the capabilities of Earth models.
+Certainly, other databases of locations and regional travel times exist in addition to those that we have applied here, for example, there are other nuclear explosions across Eurasia that we have not used [e.g., Murphy et al., 2001].
+Although these databases also provide information relevant to testing regional travel time models, our reliance on event clusters has the advantage of producing multiple arrivals for every path, which allows outlier rejection and the establishment of an uncertainty for every reported travel time.

 8.2.
-The Role of a Global 3-D Earth Model in Improving Regional Locations
+Role of a Global 3D Earth Model in Improving Regional Locations

-The 3-D models tested here (CUB2.0, S20A) are, in essence, v_s models of the upper mantle that have been derived largely from information about surface wave dispersion.
-Surface waves possess the salutary characteristic that they sample the entire earth, and over large regions data coverage is dense and relatively homogeneous.
-Another advantage is that broad-band surface wave dispersion constrains the vertical velocity gradient in the upper mantle.
-The vertical gradient controls ray turning depths which, in turn, largely control travel times.
-Finally, recent global models have been produced using Monte-Carlo methods that generate ensembles of models from which uncertainties can be estimated.
+[68] The 3D models tested here (CUB2.0, S20A) are, in essence, $v_s$ models of the upper mantle that have been derived largely from information about surface wave dispersion.
+Surface waves possess the salutary characteristic that they sample the entire Earth, and over large regions, data coverage is dense and relatively homogeneous.
+Another advantage is that broadband surface wave dispersion constrains the vertical velocity gradient in the upper mantle.
+The vertical gradient controls ray turning depths which, in turn,